How Staffing Violations Cause Nursing Home Injuries?

 - Elopement, or wandering off by a resident who needs supervision

 - An unfriendly environment due to low morale among staff

 The rates of injuries from nursing home patients around the country have gotten higher in recent years, and that trend does not look like it will be subsiding in the near future, even in Philadelphia.
 That’s why the associates at McEldrew Young have taken it on our own to conduct thorough research into fully understanding the nursing homes across Philadelphia.
 We will stop at nothing for any of our client’s investigative needs, thus we are going to share the research we’ve conducted on Philadelphia’s nursing homes.

 Understaffing is irresponsible for nursing home owners and can cause dangerous outcomes for both patients and staff.
 Falls, bruises, medication errors, and bed sores are not supposed to happen at nursing homes and when they do, questions should be asked, and clear answers should follow.
 Nursing homes have paid out millions of dollars in recent years to patients that have suffered wrongful death and illness as a result of nursing home understaffing.
 An attorney may be able to provide advice and assistance in cases where nursing home understaffing is suspected or has been proven.
 An attorney may be able to assist victims in taking steps to recover costs associated with intentional understaffing at nursing homes.

 Contact a Nursing Home Negligence Attorney

 An improperly staffed nursing home should never be tolerated if your loved one is suffering abuse or neglect.
 At The Law Offices of McEldrew Young, we can put our resources and knowledge to work for your family.
 We have experience investigating all types of nursing home abuse and negligence cases, including those involving understaffed nursing homes.
-Contact us today for a free consultation.
+Contact us today for a free consultation and to learn how one of our nursing home abuse lawyers can help you.
 You may be entitled to compensation for future medical care and other damages.